TGAC/COPO-documentation/help/glossary.rst

      Partners or companies that perform genome sequencing.

    Genome
-     A complete set of genetic information in an organism that is stored in long molecules of DNA called chromosomes which living organisms.
+     A complete set of genetic material stored in long molecules of DNA in living organisms such as virus, oak tree or an elephant.

    Genomics
      The study of all or a substantial portion of the genes of an organism as a dynamic system, over time, to